 Teachers will post the assignment and assessment grades on the SIS.
 To access your student's grades in the SIS, download the SIS app.
 You will have to set up your parent access account in the app if you haven't already done so.
 You will need your student's Access ID and Access Password to set up that account.

-If you have any questions or have misplaced your ID and/or Password, please contact the Director of Technology or the Principal's assistant.
+If you have any questions or have misplaced your ID and/or Password, please contact the Principal's assistant.